dumux/dumux/examples/shallowwaterfriction/doc/main.md

 #include <dumux/io/grid/gridmanager_yasp.hh>
 ```

-We include the header file specifing the properties of this example
+We include the header file specifying the properties of this example

 ```cpp
 #include "properties.hh"